Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Definitions and approaches

 We now discuss the general picture behind the new approach from Refs.~\cite{GemmerSteinigewegPRE2014, SchmidtkeGemmerPRE2016, StrasbergEtAlArXiv2022}.
 It is claimed to be ``new'' for two reasons.
 First, as discussed above, it defines classicality in terms of the Kolmogorov consistency condition.
 This differs from the basic question in OQS decoherence (``What is the measurement/pointer basis?'') and it is close to but still different from the histories approach.
 In particular, Kolmogorov consistency can be independently well motivated by asking the question ``When can a quantum process be simulated by a classical process?'', as also done recently in Refs.~\cite{SmirneEtAlQST2018, StrasbergDiazPRA2019, MilzEtAlQuantum2020, MilzEtAlPRX2020}.
 Second, emphasis is put on the following two physical aspects.
 First, the focus is \emph{not} on OQS: even global observables of an isolated system can behave classical.
 Second, \emph{non-integrability} is regarded as essential, or at least very helpful, to derive classicality.
 While the relation to chaos has been also studied in OQS decoherence (see, e.g., Refs.~\cite{ZurekPazPRL1994, JalabertPastawskiPRL2001, KarkuszewskiJarzynskiZurekPRL2002, BlumeKohoutZurekPRA2003, XuEtAlPRL2019, XuEtAlPRB2021, MitchisonEtAlPRA2022, YanZurekNJP2022, AlbrechtBaunachArrasmithPRD2022}), it has not been regarded as essential: the traditional workhorse model of OQS theory uses an integrable bath of harmonic oscillators (``Caldeira-Leggett model'') prepared in a canonical Gibbs ensemble.
 This is avoided in the following by considering pure states.

-To the best of the author's knowledge, the basic physical picture behind this emergence of classicality has been already explained by van Kampen in 1954~\cite{VanKampenPhys1954}.
+To the best of the author's knowledge, the basic physical picture behind this emergence of classicality has been already explained by van Kampen in 1954~\cite{VanKampenPhys1954} (without, however, receiving any attention of the community working on the quantum-to-classical transition).
 Three basic ingredients, which can hardly count as assumptions, plus one major assumption are necessary to see the emergence of classicality.
 The three ingredients are: (i)~the system has a well-defined overall energy, i.e., the energy spread $\Delta E$ of the initial wavefunction is sufficiently narrow\footnote{Recall that energy is conserved in an isolated system.
 So if the initial state is a superposition of \emph{macroscopically different} energies, the analysis should be carried out separately for each component.
 Moreover, if there are further conserved quantities, the same argument has to be also applied to them. }; (ii)~the system has many particles $N \gg 1$, i.e., the Hilbert space dimension of the aforementioned energy shell is exponentially large: $D\equiv\dim\C H\sim \exp(N)$; (iii)~the system is non-integrable or, more precisely, it should obey the \emph{eigenstate thermalization hypothesis} (ETH).
 Given the success of the ETH this is considered a mild assumption for realistic many-body systems found in nature~\cite{DAlessioEtAlAP2016, DeutschRPP2018}.